A number of neighborhoods in the city’s center make up Central Kolkata, including Bowbazar, College Street, Chowringhee, Entally, and Park Street.

 With a large number of restaurants and bars, Park Street is Kolkata’s premier dining district.
 Also, it displays international publications as well as trendy clothing.
 Park Street has kept its British character.
 And it is so beautifully adorned for Christmas and New Year’s that it appears to still be a part of the British Empire.

 The core business area is located in central Kolkata.
 The Esplanade and B. B. D. Bagh, formerly known as Dalhousie Square, are located on its east and west, respectively.
 There are several additional public and private offices, including the Lalbazar Police Headquarters, High Court, General Post Office, Reserve Bank of India, and the West Bengal Secretariat.

-There have some eminent builders groups are the Mani Group, Siddha Group, etc. The average land area is between 3.54 acres – 440 kattahs.
+There have some eminent builders groups like Siddha Group, etc. The average land area is between 3.54 acres – 440 kattahs.
 Although it’s constantly evolving as investors try to optimize their profits and respond to market demands.
 4 BHK is the most common room configuration in the area.
 The estimated cost for 4 bhk on sale is 2.35 Cr – 19 Cr.

 Some renowned projects of the locality: